Sunday 2 March 1941

 The US Senate Committee to study war production issues - known as the Truman Committee (Resolution 71) - now has Tom Connally of Texas, Carl hatch of New Mexico, Monrad C. Wallgren of Washington and James Mead of New York (Democrats), and Joseph H. Ball of Minnesota and Owen Brewster of Maine (Republicans).

 |LRDG soldiers, March 1941.|

 Churchill grows on me.
 He has an astonishing grasp of detail and, by daily contact with the service headquarters, knows of disposition and establishment quite accurately.
 But I still fear that his real tyrant is the glittering phrase - so attractive to his mind that awkward facts may have to give way.
 But this is the defect of his quality....
 Churchill's course is set.
-There is no defeat in his heart.Many other around Churchill have a similar mixed view of his personality, but overall the general consensus is that his doggedness in pursuit of victory is irreplaceable.
+There is no defeat in his heart.Many others around Churchill have a similarly mixed view of his personality, but overall the general consensus is that his doggedness in pursuit of victory is irreplaceable.

 Romania: Continuing to ingratiate itself with Germany, the Romanian government enacts additional repressive laws targeting the Jews.

 Turkey: The Turks now require permits for all ships transiting the Dardanelles.

 Chile: In Parliamentary elections, the Radical Party (which actually is merely moderately left of center) gains a plurality.
 The President remains Pedro Aguirre Cerda of the Popular Front, which is a left-wing coalition that includes the Radical Party as well as the Communist Party and various other worker parties.
 However, Cerda is wasting away from tuberculosis.

 |Philippe Leclerc de Hauteclocque in Bangui (now part of the Central African Republic), April/May 1941.|